 When we have been able to do this, we do not know our roster ahead of time.
 Therefore students sign up and any Kindergarten teacher assesses the learner.
 Some schools have class lists while others don’t.

 How do we manage all this data?
 We use one FREE ESGI pre-assessment account.
-All the teacher log into the same account and enter the student in.
+All the teachers log into the same account and enter the student in.
 They collect the data.
 Everyone gets asked the same questions to each student and all the data go into ESGI.

-Next, administration use that data from the FREE ESGI pre-assessment account to make fair and balanced rosters for everyone.
+Next, the administration uses that data from the FREE ESGI pre-assessment account to make fair and balanced rosters for everyone.
 Once the rosters are made, ESGI can push all that data to the correct teachers in minutes.
 It is amazing because when my roster drops, I also see their pre-assessment data.

 If you want to learn more about ESGI pre-assessment accounts, you can click here.
 Everyone gets 2 months FREE to try ESGI.
 And you don’t need a credit card down on file.
 I use ESGI and have for 10 years.
 I truly LOVE it.
 You can see how I use it here.